IDA-TUBS/pycpa/doc/index.rst

 .. toctree::
    :maxdepth: 2

-   intro
    examples
+   cmd_options
    modules

 Why pyCPA
 ---------
 Why not?
-pyCPA is ideal for students who want to learn about real-time performance analysis research as well as researchers who want to extend existing algorithms. pyCPA is -as the name suggests- written in Python and extremely easy to use and extend.
+pyCPA is a reference implementation and ideal for students who want to learn about real-time performance analysis research as well as researchers who want to extend existing algorithms. pyCPA is -as the name suggests- written in Python and extremely easy to use and extend.
 If you want, you can easily plugin new schedulers or your own analyses.